Wednesday, April 14, 2010

 The key Richard III meta-scene is in act 1, scene 2, wherein Richard woos Lady Anne as she mourns by Edward's coffin.
 Romy's not putting it over too well, so the director asks her husband (Dutronc) to lie in the coffin, hoping Nadine will perhaps get some extra emotional punch from seeing him in there.
 Tellingly, Jacques comments during the five-minute break: "I thought I did pretty well, no?"
 And of course, he will do even better--and help Nadine even more--very soon, for real this time, as his cheerful disregard for the druggy emotional nakedness of real theater heralds his own 'real' death.
 His flippancy here is a punch-in-the-gut reminder to us viewers that we are standing on the sideline, watching other people act or sing and quietly judging them.
 We like to think we're secret kings who could do this all super well if we bothered to try.
 We hate to be reminded that we're just watchers in this world, already dead, looking up from our coffins at the faces weeping down on us.
 Cue Delerue!

-It's that sense of sacrifice and death that makes up a woman's picture in the classic pre-code Hollywood version of the term: fantasias of women running up and down the pole of financial success via a series of men they've manipulated and ruined, and all the while maybe only really ever loved truly one... he who was no good and had no money, and then they fall from grace and sleep with everyone in sight, except the man they truly love.
-He, this one man, alone, must stay a perfect memory, untouched by her corrosive caresses.
+It's that sense of sacrifice and death that makes up a woman's picture in the classic pre-code Hollywood version of the term: fantasias of women running up and down the pole of financial success via a series of men they've manipulated and ruined.
+Or they slavishly throw it all away on some handsome bounder with no bread.
+Or they fall from grace and sleep with everyone in sight, except the man they truly love -- he, this one man, alone, must stay a perfect memory, untouched by her corrosive caresses.
+On his side, however, that's crap.
+Why should he stay a virgin because she hates herself?

-Thus, the ideal lover is a dead lover, one whom no amount of licentious rubbing can denature.
-You can pine for him and think he was "the one" and hopefully, for your sake, he's not going to come back from California in two years with gray hairs and gambling debts, wanting a "mommy" to make it right.
-And you, dolefully glancing at your one true love in the shadows, would probably take him back, because of the wedding vow.
+Thus, the ideal lover for such a weepy self-righteous martyr is dead and so can't cheat or steal or grow tired of said martyr's incessant sobbing.
+The dead lover is a lover whom no amount of licentious rubbing can denature.
+You can pine for him and think he was "the one" and hopefully, for your sake, he's not going to come groveling back from Hollywood in two years with gray hairs and gambling debts, wanting a "mommy" to make it right.
+And you, dolefully glancing at your one true love in the shadows, would probably take him back, because of your wedding vow.

 In the end, Jacques offers a quietly unflattering portrait of a fan who hides behind images and record albums as if a mother's skirt, afraid to look life in the eye.
 Servais, on the other hand, is a photographer and Nadine a model; they actually create the images that Jacques worships.
 They feel validated by the act of leaving their mark for better or worse on eternity, superior to the consumers of the images they make, even if their destiny hangs by such abstract threads as an early morning edition theater review in the local paper.
 The critics! baisez tous les critiques stupides!